idank/holykeebs-docs/guides/touchpad-module/index.md

 ![one hole soldered flat](./one-hole-soldered-flat.jpg)

-Finish soldering all 4, but avoid overdoing it resulting in a ball of solder that would later interfere with the the printed mount.
+Finish soldering all 4, but avoid overdoing it resulting in a ball of solder that would later interfere with the printed mount.

 ![soldered adapter](soldered-adapter.jpg)